Ranjitbackhole71/Core-Bucket-Bridge-V2-Automation-InsightFlow/README.md

 ## 🔧 Modular Design

 The system is designed to be modular:
-- N8N workflow can be replaced with LangGraph or other orchestration systems
+- Native Python automation can be extended or replaced
 - New Core modules can be easily added
 - API endpoints can be extended following the existing pattern